Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - kindness
+daily word - in secret

 Dale Cresap's picture